caffeinalab/sink/README.md

 <!-- ![Product Name Screen Shot][screenshot]-->

 We built **Sink** because in our web development architecture, we containerized and split all the services.
 This also meant that we decoupled software from data.
-In the case of media files, we use usually AWS S3 and
+In the case of media files, we use usually AWS S3 and Imgix.

-**Sink** was built to make sending emails via WP the easiest it can get.
-It provides a setting page where you can set the SMTP parameters, but, in case of batch installations, you can even put a configuration file in your theme.
+This plugin makes it seamless to use S3 as a storage service throught the S3's stream implementation.

 ### How it works